Prosecutors seek gag order in Trayvon Martin murder case

-SANFORD, Florida (Reuters) - Prosecutors want a Florida judge to impose a gag order on the Trayvon Martin murder case, saying lawyers for the man charged with murdering the unarmed black teenager threaten to taint the jury pool by trying the case “in the media and not in the courtroom.”
+ORLANDO, Fla., Oct 19 (Reuters) - Prosecutors want a Florida judge to clamp a gag order on the Trayvon Martin murder case, saying lawyers for the man charged with murdering the unarmed black teenager threaten to taint the jury pool by trying the case “in the media and not in the courtroom.”

-Judge Debra Nelson scheduled a hearing next week on the motion which was filed by Assistant State Attorney Bernie de la Rionda in Seminole County Circuit Court.
+The request for a gag order was filed by Assistant State Attorney Bernie de la Rionda in Seminole County Circuit Court on Thursday.

-The motion came just before George Zimmerman, the former neighborhood watch volunteer charged with second-degree murder for the shooting death of Martin on February 26, appeared in court on Friday afternoon for a pre-trial hearing.
+The motion came just before George Zimmerman, the former neighborhood watch volunteer charged with second-degree murder for the shooting death of Martin on Feb.
+26, was due to return to court on Friday afternoon for a pre-trial hearing.

 “This case has continued to have an inordinate amount of media coverage,” de la Rionda said in his motion.